FOR SALE: Five Turnkey Injection/Disposal Pump Packages

-Below are five competitively priced and rapidly deployable pump package options curated by Crusader Joint Ventures.
+Below are five COMPETETIVELY PRICES and RAPIDLY DEPLOYABLE pump package options curated by Crusader Joint Ventures.
 All are READY TO SHIP in as little as one week!
 Ranging from 30HP to 200HP (see performance charts) and stored in Central Alberta for easy inspection (explore the 360º virtual tours).
 Purchase and rent-to-own options available.

 #1 – 200HP Sour Water Injection Pump Package